Moving from Chicago

 Chicago to Miami draws about 11,000 movers per year, primarily retirees and remote-work families looking to escape both Illinois winters and Illinois taxes.
 Illinois has the second-highest property tax rate in the country (only New Jersey is higher), while Florida's are roughly 60% lower on average.
 Combine that with the elimination of Illinois's 4.95% flat income tax and the obvious climate upgrade, and the math works for many households even after Miami's recent housing price surge.

-Based on 2025 migration data, Chicago to Miami is a major Midwest-to-Sunbelt migration corridor, with approximately 11,000 households making this exact move each year.
+Based on 2025 migration data from the IRS Statistics of Income Migration Data and US Census American Community Survey, Chicago to Miami is a major Midwest-to-Sunbelt migration corridor, with approximately 11,000 households making this exact move each year.
 Here's what's driving it:

 - No state income — tax in Florida (Illinois is 4.95% flat)